The Body of Christ

 A Sermon on Ephesians 4:4-6Read more

-Have you ever felt like your role in the church doesn't matter?
-In this encouraging sermon, Dr. Martyn Lloyd-Jones unpacks Ephesians 4:4-6 to show four principles that prove the importance of every believer in the church.
-He begins by explaining the organic nature of the church, that every member is a completely new creation in Christ.
+In this sermon on Ephesians 4:4–6 titled “The Body of Christ,” Dr. Martyn Lloyd-Jones shows four principles that prove the importance of every believer in the church.
+He begins by explaining the organic nature of the church; every member is a completely new creation in Christ.
 Just as a baby is formed by a single cell, so also the church is created new in a single man, Christ Jesus.
-Secondly, the church is by nature diverse and unified.
+Secondly, the church by its nature is diverse and unified.
 Just as a body is made up of many parts, so also is the church made up of many members with different roles.
 If it were not for the different parts of the body, then the body would be useless.
 Third, the body is interdependent.
 Each part of the body depends on the other.
 If one member suffers, the other members suffer.
-If one member is honored, the other members rejoice in it as well.
+If one member is honored, the other members rejoice as well.
 Lastly, the body works toward the same end, and that is that the wisdom of God might be made known to the rulers and authorities of the heavenly places.
-This sermon will be an encouragement to all members of the body of Christ, for the simple fact that we are the body of Christ and we are a significant member.
+This sermon will be an encouragement to all members of the body of Christ, for the simple fact that each Christian is in the body of Christ and they are a significant member.

 Additional Scripture Translations